FAQ - Information about the Vulnerability-Lab

 1. Why was the Vulnerability-Lab built?

-If you are a vendor, Vulnerability-Labs can be an extremely valuable resource for information in detail about the current state of security for your software.
-Vulnerability-Lab is a research team that can identify and detect their own vulnerabilities, security holes, and bad security practices in software and applications, bringing this information to one site where vendors may be notified in a professional and timely manner.
+If you are a manufacturer, the vulnerability-lab will be an extremely valuable resource for information in detail about the current state of security for your software, services or web-applications.
+Vulnerability Lab owns a core research team that is able to identify and discover own vulnerabilities, security bugs and bad security practices in software, hardware, services, networks or web-applications.
+The team is bringing this information to one site where the public or only the manufacturers may be notified in a professional and timely manner.
+The vulnerability lab project was founded in february 2005 by Pim Campers and Benjamin Kunz Mejri.

 2. Who is behind this project?